1. Committee and process for addressing grievances

-- To create an appropriate complaint mechanism in the organization for addressing the complaint made by the victim and such mechanism should ensure time bound treatment of complaints.
-The complaint mechanism should be adequate to provide, where necessary, a special counselor or other support service, including the maintenance of confidentiality.
+- To create an appropriate complaint mechanism in the organization for addressing the complaint made by the victim and such a mechanism should ensure time-bound treatment of complaints.
+The complaint mechanism should be adequate to provide, where necessary, a special counselor or other support services, including the maintenance of confidentiality.

 - To ensure that no employee shall outrage or insult the modesty of a female employee the women employees should not be treated as sex objects and feel unsafe in the Company premises.

-- Company always believes & follows the rule, Right of equity as per Article15 of Indian Constitution.
+- The company always believes & follows the rule, Right of equity as per Article15 of the Indian Constitution.

-- Third Party Harassment: Where sexual harassment occurs as a result of an act or omission by any third party or outsider the employer and the persons in charge shall take all steps necessary and reasonable to assist the affected person in terms of support and preventive action.
+- Third-Party Harassment: Where sexual harassment occurs as a result of an act or omission by any third party or outside the employer and the persons in charge shall take all steps necessary and reasonable to assist the affected person in terms of support and preventive action.

 Annual Report: The Complaints Committee shall prepare an Annual Report giving a full account of its activities during the previous year and forward a copy thereof to the Head of the HR who intern shall forward the same to the government department concerned with its comments.